ShyamVadera44/RecommendationEngine/README.md

 Technologies which have been used : Spring boot,Gradle,Java8,H2DB.

+MAIN LOGIC OF RECOMMENDATION :

+select top 5 product_id ,product_name,count(product_name ) as PRODUCT_COUNT from testdata ----GET TOP 5 PRODUCTS WITH COUNT
+where customer_ip in (select distinct customer_ip  from testdata where product_id =? )\n" + -FIND OTHER PRODUCTS WHICH PURCAHRE BY C_IP
+            " and product_name not in(select distinct product_name  from testdata where product_id =?) -REMOVE EXISTING PROD.
+FROM LIST
+            group by product_name  order by count(product_name) desc;  ---SHOW HIGHEST RECOMMENDED PRODUCTS

 -User can directly use this apppliction, few steps for that..

   -get clone